Skip to main content

 On every other type of equipment, you evaluate the engine, hydraulics, and frame as the primary concerns.
 On a dozer, the undercarriage is the first thing you should check — because it is one of the most expensive and predictable wear items, and it directly tells you how the machine has been used and maintained.

-Undercarriage life by material type (approximate):
+Undercarriage life by material type (approximate, field-reported):

 Ground ConditionsExpected Undercarriage Life